-Age will prove to be one of the main issues facing our elderly population.
+Age will prove to be one of the main social issues facing our elderly population.
 With the passing of the years, the rapid onset of age creates a caveat of conditions that affect our daily life.
-As we dive in further, you’ll be perplexed to know how far these issues extend.
+As we dive in further, you’ll be perplexed to know how far these social issues extend.

 What Are the Issues?

 In the search for a life of relaxation and stability after many years of hard work, the journey concludes with retirement from the workforce.
-However, once we settle into this retirement period, several issues encompassing health, financial stability, and your social life come into play.
+However, once we settle into this retirement period, several issues encompassing health, financial stability, and social life come into play.

 For instance, not only are seniors subjected to physical and mental decline, but they also experience an uphill battle with economic instability, unaffordable healthcare, isolation, and – sometimes – senior abuse.
 With so many factors at play, it can be difficult to navigate these unfortunate situations.

 Improvements in modern medicine have prolonged life expectancy across the entire population.
 Unfortunately, though, seniors living longer lives has led to a rise of health-related issues affecting the elderly.
 The deterioration of one’s cognitive and physical abilities, as a result of aging, creates a situation where seniors are unable to contribute to society.
 Under these circumstances, it isn’t hard to imagine how age produces numerous limitations for our elderly population.

 In the mental health field, seniors over the age of 60 are more than likely to suffer from a mental or neurological disorder that will hinder their day-to-day life.
 The World Health Organization estimates that 20% of the older population will be susceptible to a mental disorder as they continue to age.